rsnobles/website-template/scripts/taito/CONFIGURATION.md

 ---

-## Remote real-time preview

-> TODO: Update instructions: a) real-time build b) real-time CMS preview

-You can edit the site on GitHub web GUI and preview changes on a remote environment.
-This is how you enable preview for dev environment:

-1. Enable build webhook by editing `scripts/helm-dev.yaml`.
-2. Optional: If you want to be able to merge changes between environments using GitHub web GUI, enable builds for all branches by setting `ci_exec_build=true` in `scripts/taito/project.sh`.
-This is required because GitHub web GUI does not support merging with fast-forward.
-3. Make sure that urlprefix and personal git token have been set for webhook by running `taito secret show:dev`.
-If they are unset, set them with `taito secret rotate:dev webhook`
-4. Configure a git webhook for your git repository.
-It should call url https://USER:PASSWORD@DEV-DOMAIN/webhook/URLPREFIX/build when changes are pushed to the git repository.
-For more information see the [GitHub Webhooks Guide](https://developer.github.com/webhooks/).

-You can enable the build webhook also for staging, if you like.

 ## Remote environments

 You can create the other environments just like you did the dev environment.
 However, you don't need to write down the basic auth credentials anymore, since you can reuse the same credentials as in dev environment.